knguyen0105/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using two features: hog and spatial.
 I turned off hist feature.
-The code is contained in section "Train Classifier".
+The code is contained in section "Train Classifier" of the notebook.

-My accuracy is around 98%.
+The accuracy is around 98%.

 ### Sliding Window Search